 Normally, any section of a course which does not have at least ten students enrolled by the end of the registration period will be canceled.
 Those students who have attempted to enroll will be notified, and any tuition directly applied to that course will be refunded.
-The College Provost must approve any exception to the cancellation policy (such as to provide a required course for students in their last semester before graduation).
+The Vice President of Academic Affairs must approve any exception to the cancellation policy (such as to provide a required course for students in their last semester before graduation).